okcashpro/ok-graphics/README.md

-# okcash-graphics
+# ok-graphics
-Okcash graphics and vectors for users and services
+Okcash graphics and vectors for users, services and merchants.